MMLabCodes/polymersimulator/docs/simulating_phas.rst

 PHAs listed at the beginning of this tutorial have already been parameterized using AmberTools with the GAFF2 force field and abcg2 charges.

-The pre-parameterization process includes:
+The parameterization process includes:

 1. Build a trimer
 2. Parameterize the trimer
 3. Create **head**, **mainchain**, and **tail** units for the trimer
-4. Save these units in files so polymers can be built (stored in the **<polymer>_trimer** folder)
+4. Save these units in files so polymers can be built

 .. note::
-   This parameterization process is explained in more detail at LINK, but this guide focuses on using pre-parameterized polymers.
+   This parameterization process is explained in more detail at later on in the documentation at:LINK, but this guide focuses on using pre-parameterized polymers.

 To build a polymer, you need: